Ellen Harding Baker

 Ellen Harding Baker, née Sarah Ellen Harding (June 8, 1847 – March 30, 1886) was an American astronomer and a teacher.
 She is known for her Solar System Quilt, used as a teaching aid in her lectures on astronomy.

-Biography

-Sarah Ellen Harding was the daughter of Stephen and Ann (Terry) Harding.

-She married Marion Baker (10 October 1867) and the couple lived in Cedar County, Iowa.
-Ellen Harding taught and lectured astronomy in West Branch, Moscow, and Lone Tree, Iowa.
+Personal life

+Sarah Ellen Harding married Marion Baker from Cedar County, Iowa on October 10, 1867.
-In 1878, the family moved to Johnson County where Baker had a general merchandise business in Lone Tree.

-They had seven children together before her death of tuberculosis.
+During the 1870s, the family moved to Lone Tree, Johnson County where Marion had a general merchandise business.
+The couple had seven children together.

-Solar System Quilt

-In 1876, Ellen Harding created the Solar System Quilt to assist her during astronomy lectures.

-She may be the woman from local newspapers in the winter of 1883–1884, which mentioned that it took seven years for an Iowa woman to embroid the Solar System on a quilt.
+Death

+Ellen Harding Baker succumbed to tuberculosis on March 30, 1886.

+Notable work

+Ellen Harding Baker likely began creating the Solar System Quilt in 1876 as evidenced by the "A.D 1876" embroidered in the lower right corner.
+It apparently took her until 1883 to complete the project.
+In September of that year, New York Timespicked up a quote from an Iowa newspaper that "Mrs. M. Baker, of Lone Tree, has just finished a silk quilt which she has been seven years in making.
+It has the solar system worked in completely and accurately."